FelixAugenstein/cloud-pak-for-data-tutorial-part-iv/README.md

 ![Dataframe Head](readme_images/dataframe-head.png)

+4. In cell 31 change the "sofware_spec_uid" to "runtime-22.1-py3.9" and the "client.repository.ModelMetaNames.TYPE" to "scikit-learn_1.0"

-4. Select File > Save to save the notebook.
+5. Select File > Save to save the notebook.

 <h3>Background on running Jupyter Notebooks</h3>